xiayyu/dockerfiles/letsnginx/README.md

 # letsnginx

-this is a fork of https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion, slightly modified for my taste.
+A fork of https://github.com/evertramos/docker-compose-letsencrypt-nginx-proxy-companion, slightly modified for my taste.

 ## diff

-needs to copy the `nginx.tmpl` to `${NGINX_FILES_PATH}`.
+Needs to copy the `nginx.tmpl` file to `${NGINX_FILES_PATH}`.